voodoofrog/foundryvtt-celebrate/README.md

 [![ko-fi](https://img.shields.io/badge/-buy%20Elffriend--DnD%20a%20coke-red)](https://ko-fi.com/elffriend)

 ## Celebrate the good times!

 This module lets you shoot confetti with either some handy-dandy buttons on the chat sidebar or via provided macros.
-You can also configure the style and colour choices of your confetti which will be synced to other players.
-Note that settings like scale, multipliers, or glitter colour cycle deviations will _not_ be synced for the comfort of other players.
+You can configure the style and colour choices of your confetti and these changes will be shown to other players when you fire!
+Also, if needed, you can change some settings to prevent certain effects from being displayed, see below for more details.

 ## Installation